cbmr-data/cbmr-data.github.io/esrum/source/tips/robust_scripts.rst

 Stop running on program failures
 ================================

-By default bash (and hence Slurm) will continue to execute a script even if a command fails.
+By default, bash (and hence Slurm) will continue to execute a script even if a command fails.
 If this is not detected, then it can lead to partially or wholly corrupt data:

 .. code:: bash